rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ### How many open-source and non-personal Rust projects do you currently maintain?

-Non-personal: at least one other person also contributes and the project is meant for others and not just yourself.
+- Non-personal: at least one other person also contributes and the project is meant for others and not just yourself.
-Maintain: you have review and merge privileges
+- Maintain: you have review and merge privileges

+Select one:

 - 0
 - 1